arsenm/llvm/docs/ProgrammersManual.rst

 The magic of this class is that it handles small sets extremely efficiently, but gracefully handles extremely large sets without loss of efficiency.
-The drawback is that the interface is quite small: it supports insertion, queries and erasing, but does not support iteration.
+The drawback is that the interface is quite small: it supports insertion, queries and erasing.
+It may be iterated, but insertion and removal of elements invalidate the iterators.

 .. _dss_smallptrset: